The Strawberry Narrows Trail is a 12-mile singletrack that skirts the

 Strawberry Narrows, 4.7 miles into the ride at altitude 7700 feet.
 Photos

 and trail description by Bruce, June 25,

-shuttle vehicle.
-The whole trail as an out-and-back is 24 miles, but
+The whole trail as an out-and-back is 24 miles with around 2200 feet of

 View north over Soldier Creek as we